Restoring Fish Passage

 Reopening the Trask River to migrating salmon

-In 2016, the Oregon Department of Fish and Wildlife partnered with the Oregon Department of Transportation, Willamette Partnership, and The Nature Conservancy to create a fish passage mitigation bank in order to help advance and accelerate high-priority river restoration projects for native migratory fish like salmon and steelhead.
+In 2016, the Oregon Department of Fish and Wildlife partnered with the Oregon Department of Transportation, Willamette Partnership, and The Nature Conservancy to test this approach in order to help advance and accelerate high-priority river restoration projects for native migratory fish like salmon and steelhead.
+We helped develop the fish passage calculator to provide state agencies with a scientifically defensible way of determining where river restoration projects could benefit migrating fish the most.
 As a pilot application of this approach to mitigation, a dam was removed on the Trask River of Oregon’s North Coast Basin, reopening of 23 miles of habitat for salmon to migrate.

 THE COUNTRY’S FIRST FISH PASSAGE BANK